MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2020-04-01"
   date_end = ""
   description = """
-  Under Dr. Lauren Ancel Meyers, I modeled demand for COVID-19 isolation beds for the Austin homeless population based on epidemic projections.
+  Dr. Lauren Ancel Meyers, Dr. Spencer Fox, Tanvi Ingle, and I are modeling demand for COVID-19 isolation beds for the Austin homeless population based on epidemic projections.
 This work was done in collaboration with public health leaders from the City of Austin."""

 [[experience]]
   title = "Mathematical Statistics in Epidemiology: A Discussion of the Mathematical Concepts Employed in Regression Analyses and Studies of Disease Spread."